Risk Appetite Indicator Level – Drawdowns and Up Moves

 Sentiment – Global Risk Demand Index

-Sentiment – Global Risk Demand Index The Morgan Stanley Global Risk Demand Index indicates that investors’ risk appetite is high, as it remains stretched, suggesting an elevated demand for risky assets.
+Sentiment – Global Risk Demand Index The Morgan Stanley Global Risk Demand Index indicates that investors’ risk appetite is very low, which can often be seen as a contrarian indicator, where extreme pessimism might signal a potential rebound in equity markets.
 Image: Morgan Stanley

 S&P 500 and 12-Month Rate of Change in Margin Debt